httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   created=1618884475;expires=1618884775
 ~~~

-Note that an HTTP message could contain [multiple signatures](#signature-multiple), but only the signature parameters used for the current signature are included in the entry.
+Note that an HTTP message could contain [multiple signatures](#signature-multiple), but only the signature parameters used for a single signature are included in an entry.

 ### Method {#content-request-method}